 (15) "Employer" has the same meaning as provided by 39-3-201, MCA, and includes contractors and subcontractors.

-(18) "Penalty" means the statutory penalty provided by 18-2-407, MCA, assessed by the department against the employer and paid to the employee in addition to any wages owed.
+(17) "Penalty" means the statutory penalty provided by 18-2-407, MCA, which is assessed by the department against the employer and which is paid to the employee in addition to the wages owed.

 (a) the state of Montana or any political subdivision thereof;

 (c) any local government or political subdivision thereof;

 (d) school districts, irrigation districts, or other public authorities organized under the laws of the state of Montana; or